Marinette Dupain-Cheng: In the main series

 Marinette is the female protagonist of the Miraculous series.
-She is a 1.50 m tall, 14-year-old girl portrayed as a French-Chinese teenage student from Paris, who wishes to become a fashion designer.
+She is portrayed as a French-Italian-Chinese teenage student from Paris, who wishes to become a fashion designer.
 Marinette is the daughter of Tom Dupain and Sabine Cheng, granddaughter of Rolland and Gina Dupain, and grandniece of Wang Cheng.
 Her parents own a bakery.
 One day, when rushing toward school, Marinette notices an elderly man in danger and immediately saves him.
 While Marinette is not aware of this at the time, the man is Master Fu, the keeper of the magical objects called the Miraculouses, who has prepared a test in order to find someone deserving of becoming a superhero.
 Since Marinette has saved him, Master Fu decides to offer her the Ladybug Miraculous, which is a pair of earrings.
-After Marinette sees the box that contains the earrings and opens it, a creature resembling a ladybug who presents herself as Tikki appears; she is a magical being known as a kwami, who grants Marinette the power to transform into a superhero when wearing the earrings.
+After Marinette sees the box that contains the earrings and opens it, a creature resembling a ladybug who presents herself as Tikki appears; she is a magical being known as a kwami, who grants Marinette the power to transform into a superheroine when wearing the earrings.

 When she sees Tikki for the first time, Marinette is afraid of her.
-She is also not thrilled by the idea of becoming a superhero, and the first time she transforms is by mistake.
-Nevertheless, she learns how to act as a superhero shortly after that and introduces her superhero alias, Ladybug.
-Marinette's superhero outfit derives from Tikki's appearance, resembling a ladybug.
+She is also not thrilled by the idea of becoming a superheroine, and the first time she transforms is by mistake.
+Nevertheless, she learns how to act as a superhero shortly after that and introduces her superheroine alias, Ladybug.
+Marinette's superheroine outfit derives from Tikki's appearance, resembling a ladybug.
 Marinette is in love with Adrien, a boy from her class whom she gets nervous around.
 Unknown to Marinette, Adrien is actually her superhero partner, Cat Noir, who fancies Ladybug.
 Since Marinette is not aware of Cat Noir's civilian identity, she constantly rejects his advances toward her.
 Ladybug and Cat Noir's objective is to protect Paris from Hawk Moth, a man who has the ability to turn people into supervillains; he wishes to acquire Ladybug's and Cat Noir's Miraculouses, and, unknown to them, is actually Adrien's father.
 As Ladybug, Marinette becomes more sure of herself.
 The transformation into Ladybug offers her new abilities.
 Her signature power is creation, named "Lucky Charm".
-Ladybug's superhero weapon is a yo-yo.
+Ladybug's superheroine weapon is a yo-yo.

 Marinette has a loving relationship with her parents, and a close bond with Tikki.
 She also has a mainly positive relationship with her classmates, particularly with her best friend, Alya Césaire; Alya often offers support to Marinette and is there for her when she needs help, and she is a big fan of Ladybug.
-Marinette also has a close relationship with Luka Couffaine, the older brother of one of her classmates, and a friendly relationship with Nino Lahiffe, who once had a crush on her.
-At the same time, Marinette does not get along with Chloé Bourgeois, nor with Lila Rossi, due to their constant bullying and verbal abuse they put on her.
+Marinette also has a close relationship with her one-time love interest, Luka Couffaine, who is the twin brother of one of her classmates, and a friendly relationship with Nino Lahiffe, who once had a crush on her.
+At the same time, Marinette does not get along with Chloé Bourgeois, nor with Lila Rossi, because of their derogatory behavior toward her.